-Of the 37,018 total occupied households in Newton County in 2020, 11,682 -- about 32 percent -- of the population live in cost burdened households, in which housing costs are 30 percent or more of total household income.
-Approximately 16 percent of households had costs that exceeded 50 percent of the household income, which places the household in significant financial strain.
+In 2020, the 23,889 total occupied households in both counties, about 5,500 -- 23 percent -- of live in cost burdened households, in which housing costs are 30 percent or more of total household income.
+Households in Gilmer were slightly more likely to be cost burdened than Pickens.
+Approximately ten percent of combined county households had costs that exceeded 50 percent of the household income, which places the household in significant financial strain.